 “We worked with our technical team to put together a 3-minute video explaining how Citrix Cloud removes the management plane and moves it into the cloud,” Ku says.
 “It was very well received.
 When they saw the video, partners would say, ‘I understand.
 I get it.
 That makes sense.’”

-Being a profitable business means making sure you’re not missing opportunities.
 And even the biggest companies who’ve been selling Citrix the longest—have blind spots.
 Arrow put their field team in front of these sellers to help find the gaps in their strategy and sniff out missed revenue.

 “When the light clicked on that ‘oh, we’re missing out on huge opportunities here,’” says Hiner, “then sellers got hungry to sell Citrix.”